sandark7/csso-loader/README.md

 Default: `false`

-Pass `debug` to get debugging information about the minification process.
+`debug` is using to get details about the minification process.

 ``` javascript
 module.exports = {